-Suspension will never be an automatic response when an allegation is reported - all options to avoid suspension will be considered prior to taking that decision.
+Suspension e.g. remaining under the school's employment but being asked not to attend the school premises will never be an automatic response when an allegation is reported - all options to avoid suspension will be considered prior to taking that decision.